Guidance to federate (share) calendars with NHSmail

 The above will be demonstrated by signing and accepting the terms set out in the Calendar Federation Partnership Agreement.
 Process for organisations seeking to federate with NHSmail Calendar:

 • Organisation will be required to raise a request by using ServiceNow.
-The process starts by completing NHSmail Calendar Federation Prerequisites table and NHSmail Calendar Federation Partnership Agreement (FPA) and attaching it to ServiceNow form.
+The process starts by completing the NHSmail Calendar Federation Partnership Agreement (FPA), completing the blank fields on ServiceNow request and attaching agreement to ServiceNow form.

 Both documents can be downloaded from the following links: